 Workgroup members expressed the need to draft the legal text for the GC0156 solution so that they could understand the extent of the proposed changes and the draft legal text before deciding whether there is a need for a cost benefit analysis to be undertaken and what factors would need to be considered within this.
 Some workgroup members expressed that some form of cost estimation will be sufficient not necessarily a full Cost Benefit Analysis (CBA).

 It was noted that some funding mechanisms had been considered and discussed within the Markets and Funding subgroup discussions.
 Full discussions and proposals are available in Annex 4.

+In summary, the proposed approach with GC0156 would, currently, see parties provided with additional obligations which, in turn, gives rise to implementation costs.
+Who these parties are and the mechanism by which they could (or could not) recover those implementation costs are set out in the table below: